osposweb/osposweb.github.io/OSPOS-development-index.md

 OSPOS is an open source application as evolution of [PHP Point Of Sale](https://github.com/daN4cat/PHP-Point-Of-Sale), when it used to be Open Source before it became a commercial application.
 Since that time the two applications diverged **OSPOS evolved in a robust application thanks to active contributors**, that small shops can use. [![GitHub version](https://badge.fury.io/gh/jekkos%2Fopensourcepos.svg)](https://badge.fury.io/gh/jekkos%2Fopensourcepos)
 [![Translation status](http://weblate.jpeelaer.net/widgets/ospos/-/svg-badge.svg)](http://weblate.jpeelaer.net/engage/ospos/?utm_source=widget)

-The overall of how to contribute are primary [creating issues](https://github.com/opensourcepos/opensourcepos/issues/new), sharing ideas in the [issue creation](https://github.com/opensourcepos/opensourcepos/issues/new)/[commenting](https://github.com/opensourcepos/opensourcepos/issues) or reporting bugs, **for code contributions, please read this** wiki page or for **impatients go to [Workflow Contributions (click here)](#workflow-contributions) section** directly
+The overall of how to contribute are primary [creating issues](https://github.com/opensourcepos/opensourcepos/issues/new), sharing ideas in the [issue creation](https://github.com/opensourcepos/opensourcepos/issues/new)/[commenting](https://github.com/opensourcepos/opensourcepos/issues) or reporting bugs, **for code contributions, please read this** wiki page or for **impatient go to [Workflow Contributions (click here)](#workflow-contributions) section** directly

 * [Tech: Installation](#tech-installation)
   * [Requirements: Software and Hardware](#requirements)